NEW! 2 NEW Electric Charging Stations on Campus.

 Call 1-800-ONTARIO for a free Ontario road map that indicates MTO carpool lots.

 B!KE@ Trent is a small workshop on campus where members or drop-in users can make repairs to their bikes or take part in workshops.
-For more information visit their website.
+For more information visit the B!ke website.

 Trails to Trent

-There are three cycling trails that can be used to get to Trent.
+Three cycling trails can be used to get to Trent.

 1. The Rotary Greenway Trail